Woodpeckers

 How to do it

-Wrap up warm, and go out into the woodlands near you on a still, clear day.
+Head out into the woodlands near you on a still, clear day.
 Ancient, broad-leaved woodlands are the best, with enough big old trees to give places for woodpeckers to nest.
 Great spotted woodpecker drums in short bursts that fade out at the end.
 The drumming of the lesser spotted woodpecker is higher pitched, in a longer burst that stops abruptly.
-It is sometimes possible to entice a woodpecker closer or to encourage him to reply by hitting a dead branch with a stone.

 If you can't get there